geoscixyz/gpg/content/magnetics/magnetics_earths_field.rst

 Describing Earth's field
 ------------------------

-The convention for describing Earth's field is to have a negative pole in the northern hemisphere and a positive pole in the southern hemisphere.
-Therefore, the magnetic field on Earth's surface looks approximately like that given in the right-hand figure above.
+The convention for drawing magnetic field lines is that they flow outward from a positive pole and inward to a negative pole.
+The Earth's field behaves like there is a negative pole in the northern hemisphere and a positive pole in the southern hemisphere.
+Therefore, the magnetic field on Earth's surface looks approximately like that given in the  figure above.
 Using B to represent the magnetic field of Earth as a vector in three dimensions, the field at any location on (or above or within) Earth can be described in either of three ways (refer to the next figure below):

  B = (\\(B_x\\), \\(B_y\\), \\(B_z\\)) = (X, Y, Z) in the figure.
 These are Cartesian coordinates with X pointing to true (geographic) north, Y pointing east and Z pointing vertically down.

  B = (\\(B_h\\) , \\(B_z\\) , \\(D\\)) = (H, Z, D) in the figure.
 These are horizontal and vertical components, plus declination (angle with respect to true north).

  B = (\\(D\\), \\(I\\), \\(\\mid B\\mid\\) ).
 These are the commonly used polar coordinates which include two angles and a magnitude: D=declination, I=inclination, and \\(\\mid B \\mid \\)=total field strength.